-Frequently changing photo’s from TAS Members and narrative from Peter Hampson featuring Manchester’s 80 year’s of operations will be published here ….This month a selection from February and January through the years…
+Frequently changing photo’s from TAS Members and narrative from Peter Hampson featuring Manchester’s 80 year’s of operations will be published here ….This month a selection from March and February through the years…

 Lets start January with a vintage shot of a beautiful vintage jet aircraft (one of my personal favourites).
 Captured taxying along the East side of Pier B complete with parachute braking system is Air France Caravelle F-BJTS on 3rd January 1979 (40 years ago).
 Something tells me the breaking coefficient on the runway was a bit “iffy” at the time hence the use of a little extra support?
 Don’t think health and safety would probably allow the stands and taxiways to remain operational in such conditions these days (at MAN).
 In fact, if I remember rightly the Ground Handling Trade Unions were flexing their muscles throughout the freezing conditions that week too?
 (Way above me at the time).
 However, the following photos capture the evidence and it was all hands to the deck to try and keep the airport operational and safe.
 I worked in the Tower Block at the time and remember “volunteering” with other office staff clearing snow with a shovel trying to keep the passenger walkways clear along Pier B. My camera was never far from my side but guess then I never realised I would be showing the photos to fellow enthusiasts 40 years later via the Internet!!!
 What???

 Snow…what snow?
 “Air France 962 the taxiways are reported as being a little slippy – please taxi with caution”.
 Peter H